Bertram Lloyd: Personal life and death

-In 1938, Lloyd married Sylvia Colenso (b.
-1887) in Cardigan, Wales.
-She was an accomplished musician, and both her and her husband were music lovers.
+In 1938, Lloyd married Sylvia Colenso in Cardigan, Wales.
+She was a pianist, and both were interested in music.

-Lloyd was a passionate athlete in his youth, enjoying rock climbing and scrambling in Wales and the Lake District.
-He later became an avid and skilled mountaineer, exploring Norway, the Austrian and Swiss Alps, the Dolomites, and Yugoslavia, often accompanied by his wife.
-Lloyd cherished the beauty and solitude of Pembroke.
+Lloyd climbed and scrambled in Wales and the Lake District in his youth.
+He later climbed in Norway, the Austrian and Swiss Alps, the Dolomites, and Yugoslavia, often with his wife.
+He spent time in Pembrokeshire.

-Lloyd suffered from poor health near the end of his life.
+Lloyd had poor health toward the end of his life.
 He became a Fellow of the Royal Entomological Society two days before his death at Champneys, near Tring, on 9 June 1944, aged 63.
-He self-composed his epitaph, which ended "He cared not a farthing for Heaven or God, / But valued far more an inch of green sod."
+He wrote his own epitaph, which ended: "He cared not a farthing for Heaven or God, / But valued far more an inch of green sod."